 Kicking Horse Coffee Review

 This is a review of Kicking Horse Coffees.
-We review Cliff Hanger espresso coffee, Kick Ass Dark, and Grizzly Claw for darker roasts and Three Sisters for medium roast.
+We review Cliff Hanger espresso coffee, Kick Ass Dark, and Grizzly Claw for dark roasted beans and Three Sisters for medium roast.

 I’ve been brewing their coffee beans for a while now, on and off, along with other two of my favorites.
 So I thought it was about time I shared my opinion about them in a review.